 Treatment and Control

-What Can Be Done To Prevent HD?
+What Can Be Done To Prevent Hemorrhagic Disease?

 Public Health Implications

-The viruses that cause hemorrhagic disease do not infect humans, and people will not contract these diseases from eating meat from infected animals.
-Deer with hemorrhagic disease may be more susceptible to other diseases, however, and consumption of a sick-looking animal is not advised.
+The viruses that cause Hemorrhagic Disease do not infect humans, and people will not contract these diseases from eating meat from infected animals.
+Deer with Hemorrhagic Disease may be more susceptible to other diseases, however, and consumption of a sick-looking animal is not advised.